The Correspondence of Paul

 The city of Rome, Italy, the capital of the Roman Empire.
 The congregation may have began as a result of pilgrims at Pentecost (Acts 2:10) returning home with the good news of Yeshua.
 The congregation consisted of Judean Jews, Hellenistic Jews and proselytes or God-fearing Gentiles (cf. 1:13; 2:17; 3:1, 9, 29-30; 4:1; 7:1; 15:8-9).
 It appears from 16:3-5 that Priscilla and Aquila hosted a group of the disciples in the city at their home.
 This is the longest of Paul's letters and the only one in which he does not name a companion or coauthor.

 The primary theme of the letter is the good news of God's plan of salvation and righteousness for all mankind.
 Romans is Paul's most systematic and comprehensive statement of Messianic belief and practice.
 For Paul the faithfulness of God and Yeshua is the basis of salvation.
-Paul especially emphasizes the election of Israel and rebuts the lie of Patristic and Reformed Christianity that God had rejected the Jews.
-See my Introduction to Romans.
+Paul especially emphasizes the election of Israel and rebuts the teaching of Patristic and Reformed Christianity that God had rejected the Jews.

 "For I am not ashamed of the Good News, for it is the power of God for salvation to all the trusting ones, firstly to the Judean Jew, but also to the Hellenistic Jew" (1:16 BR).
 [NOTE: Paul simply states the historical sequence of the good news being proclaimed.]